asengupta/inductor/README.md

 1. **Neo4j Operations** - Basic CRUD operations for Neo4j nodes
 2. **Hypothesis Management** - Creating, validating, and managing hypotheses about code functionality
-3. **MCP (Model-Control-Persistence) Servers** - JSON-RPC interfaces for interacting with Neo4j and hypothesis operations
+3. **MCP (Model Context Protocol) Servers** - STDIO interfaces for interacting with Neo4j and hypothesis operations
 4. **LangGraph Workflow** - A graph-based workflow for reverse engineering that uses LLMs to guide the process

 The system allows you to: